saszer/urp-kawase-blur-2022/README.md

 ## Kawase Blur

 Making Compaible with unity 2022, not backwards compatible.
-View forkef from previous creds.
+View forked from for previous creds.

 ### Renderer Extension for Universal Render Pipeline